Table of Contents

 Durability is never a question with Røde, and this is a microphone that’s designed to hold up to heavy use.
 With a price that isn’t too bad, especially compared with other specialized microphones in the industry, this is a pretty good option to add to any studio’s digital journalism kit.

 Overall, the Røde Reporter puts in a good performance as a handheld microphone.
 Handheld microphones are all about performance in the great outdoors, and that’s where you can rest easy with Røde.
-Rugged build and sleek design has always been the company’s trademark, and you’re getting that same quality with the Røde Reporter.
+Rugged build and sleek design have always been the company’s trademark, and you’re getting that same quality with the Røde Reporter.
 Find the best deals for the Røde Reporter Microphone here.